jovanigomez/JS-PWD-GEN/README.md

 this website generates random passwords for users.

 # CHALLENGE:
-In this challenge I added javascript to make the application function properly.
+In this challenge I had to incorperate javascript to fufill user experience/criteria.
+By doing so the user is able to click a Generate Password button to populate a total randomized password.

 # LANGUAGES:
 - JavaScript